aliencaocao/TIL-2024/README.md

 ### Inference
 #### YOLOv9e
-* Test-time Augmentation improves score at cost of inference speed
+* Test-time Augmentation improves score at cost of inference speed.
+* A lower confidence of 0.1 was used to prevent false positives.
+This gave the best result on leaderboard.
-* SAHI (Slicing Aided Hyper Inference) improves significantly at large cost of speed: (0.896 → 0.905)
+* SAHI (Slicing Aided Hyper Inference) improves significantly at large cost of speed: (0.896 → 0.905), however must be paired with higher confidence score (0.1 vs 0.5), else, it is a lot worse than without SAHI, likely due to way too many FP within each slice.
+* Weighted Box Fusion (WBF) did not improve score.

 #### Slicing Aided Hyper Inference (SAHI)
 We modified the original [SAHI](https://github.com/obss/sahi) to:
 1. Add support for batched inference on slices to greatly speedup inference
-2. Add support for TensorRT for Ultralytics-based/originally YOLOv8 models (exported using Ultralytics)
+2. Add support for TensorRT for Ultralytics-based/so-called YOLOv8 models (exported using Ultralytics)
 3. Add support for YOLOv6 (requires yolov6 repo on sys.path)

 Our modified fork is [here](https://github.com/aliencaocao/sahi).

 #### YOLOv6l6
+* Did not use SAHI as it degraded score marginally, likely due to us reaching the limit of yolov6l6.
+* Weighted Box Fusion (WBF) between 2 YOLOv6l6 models improved score from 0.911 to 0.913 but did not get used in finals (in hindsight, should very much have!)
+* Converted model to use Nvidia TensorRT in FP16 on a RTX 4070Ti Super (same as finals) with fixed batch size (1) and input shape (1536x896) for maximum speed.
+Conversion script with profiling code is [here](vlm/multistage/YOLOv6/tensorrt inference.py).
+It uses `torch2trt`.
+Using fixed input shape allows TRT to apply the most aggressive optimizations.

 #### Real-ESRGAN-x4v3
+Real-ESRGAN models does a pre-pad to images before upscaling to avoid border artifacts.
+The default value is 10 for the x4v3 model but it cannot be used on images with less than 10px on either side.
+10px is better than 1px pre padding (0.892 vs 0.887).

+Originally we ignored these smaller images, but evaluations showed that having a conditional padding where pre-pad=1px for these images is still beneficial (0.892 vs 0.894).
+We generated the training data for SigLIP using the same way.

 #### SigLIP
+We converted model to use Nvidia TensorRT in FP16 on a RTX 4070Ti Super (same as finals).
+Conversion script is [here](vlm/multistage/siglip/export to tensorrt.py), also using `torch2trt`.

+We split the model into text and vision encoders and converted them separately for maximum performance.

+Image encoder:
+* dynamic batch size (min1, optimal 10, max 20)
+* fixed input shape (384x384)

+Text encoder:
+* fixed batch size (1)
+* fixed input length (64) as all SigLIP models are trained with input texts padded to 64 tokens.

+Then we calculate the image-text similarity using dot product on normalized embeddings since it is cheaper but functionally equal to cosine-similarity.
+We also omit the sigmoid activation as it is not needed for image reranking task like this.

-Time taken to process 1 sample at bs=1: 0.15s.
+For our entire pipeline, the end2end time taken to process 1 sample at bs=1 is 0.15s.
 Without TensorRT acceleration, it takes 1.8s.

+### Hardware used
+We thank our [generous senior](https://github.com/152334H) as most of our models are trained on a 5xRTX 3090 node owned by him.

+We also made use of Kaggle's free 2xT4 and TPUv4-8 pod for training.